frePPLe/frepple/doc/user-interface/getting-around/selecting-time-buckets.rst

-   An administrator can update the buckets by manipulating the records in the buckets and bucketdetail tables: In this way you can set up the buckets that are relevant for your organization, and also give the buckets the labels you prefer.
+   An administrator can update the buckets by manipulating the records in the buckets and bucketdetail tables: In this way you can set up the buckets that are meaningful for your organization, and also give the buckets the labels you prefer.